Here is the listing of C# programming examples on Conversions.

 1. C# Examples on Number System Conversions

 A Binary System has two possible values 0 and 1, Decimal System has 10 possible values (0,1,2,3,4,5,6,7,8,9) and a Octal System has 8 possible values (0,1,2,3,4,5,6,7).
-The programs in the section perform Binary to Decimal conversion, Decimal to Binary conversion and Decimal to Octal conversion.
+The C# programs in this section perform Binary to Decimal conversion, Decimal to Binary conversion and Decimal to Octal conversion.
 It also converts temperature in the Celsius scale to the temperature in the Fahrenheit scale.
-A Gray code is the number encoding such that adjacent numbers have a single digit differing by 1.
-The program in the section creates a gray code, gets the character from the user and converts the case of the character.
+A Gray code is the number encoding such that adjacent numbers have a single digit differing by The program in the section creates a gray code, gets the character from the user and converts the case of the character.

 2. C# Examples Dealing with Hexadecimal and Decimal Notations